jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Variational Monte Carlo algorithms

 Artificially amplifying the diagonal elements of the $S$-matrix mitigates the rank-deficiency and renders the matrix invertible.
 The shift parameter $\nu$ is typically reduced during the optimization according to a suited schedule \cite{Carleo2017}.

-The regularization via diagonal shift is not applicable for time evolution, because the TDVP relies on an accurate solution of the actual TDVP equation at each time point; by contrast, the ground state search is more forgiving in this regard due to its projective nature.
+The regularization via diagonal shift is not applicable for time evolution, because the TDVP relies on an accurate solution of the actual TDVP equation at each time point; by contrast, the ground state search is more forgiving in this regard because one is only interested in the final solution and typically not in the trajectory during the optimization.
 Moreover, other than the regularization schemes discussed below, the diagonal shift regularization can be combined with iterative solvers for the linear equation $S_{k,k'}\dot\theta_{k'}=F_k$, such as conjugate gradient \cite{Carleo2017}.